peteraellig/OMTplay/README.md

 In the first version of vMix29, a connection required approx. 50-80 Mbits, in the current version it's approx. 150-170 Mbits.
 Perhaps someone else can continue researching this.
 For me, at the moment, it's “goal achieved.”

+Video soon worked perfectly with the BGRA format.
-Making Audio working was a bit tricky, but with the help of Copilot, **we** did it.
+Making Audio working was a bit more tricky, but with the help of Copilot and a lot of patience, **we** managed it.
 Audio Conversion: vMix/OMTMediaFrame to NAudio.
 The vMix/OMT protocol delivers audio frames in a planar 32-bit floating point format (FPA1).
 This means that for each channel, all samples are stored sequentially (channel 1 samples, then channel 2 samples, etc.), rather than interleaved.
 Steps for conversion to NAudio: